“Without the prodigious delivery of oil from the U. S. this global war, quite frankly, could never have been won.”

 Map of Little Big Inch pipelines map of two WWII oil pipelines in United States

-Construction of the Big Inch began August 3, 1942, and was completed on August 14, 1943.
-Little Big Inch construction began April 23, 1943, with the placing of the last pipe on the East Coast on October 8.
+Construction of the Big Inch began in August 1942, and was completed just one year later.
+Little Big Inch construction began April 23, 1943, with the placing of the last pipe on October 8.
 Map courtesy Texas Eastern Transmission Corp.

-The Little Big Inch line, completed three months later, could carry four products: gasoline, heating oil, diesel oil, and kerosene — each separated by solid rubber balls that were slightly smaller than the inside diameter of the 20-inch pipe.
+The Little Big Inch line could carry four products: gasoline, heating oil, diesel oil, and kerosene — each separated by solid rubber balls that were slightly smaller than the inside diameter of the 20-inch pipe.

-Before the two pipelines began transporting oil, German submarines had sunk so many tankers that many Caribbean island beaches were seriously polluted with oil, said historian Miller.
+Before the two pipelines began transporting oil, Kriegsmarine U-boats had sunk so many tankers that many Caribbean island beaches were seriously polluted with oil, said historian Miller.

 U.S. Petroleum wins WW II